old-school-dev/DemoExchangeGolang/README.md

 # DemoExchangeGolang
-Library For Test Robot Trading Strategy in Go
+Library for test Robot Trading Strategy in Go